snhmibby/jurjen.dev/content/tutorial/getting-started.md

 5. Start a server in the background and point your browser to the location it tells you.
 Experiment with adding and editing different files and directories and see what happens!
-6. Happy hacking!

 Once you are happy with your site, stop the development server and run the 'hugo' program without arguments in the site directory.
 This will create your site in the public/ directory, which you can then upload to a web server.

+Happy hacking!